 From the publisher:

-offices, and homes.
-With them, we will be able to print out small
+workshops, offices, and homes.
+With them, we will be able to print

-pieces of furniture, prototypes, replacement parts, and even a new
+out small pieces of furniture, prototypes, replacement parts, and

-toothbrush on-site at any time.
-Consequently, new production
+even a new toothbrush on-site at any time.
+Consequently, new

-visual language of multidimensional formal explorations.
-Today, 3D
+with a new visual language of multidimensional formal explorations.

-objects and complex forms can already be printed out that were
+Today, 3D objects and complex forms can already be printed out that

 Printing Things is an inspirational and understandable